awmlee/damn_hot_pie/README.md

 # Raspberry Pi DHT sensor + PMSx003 Air Quality Sensor website app
-This app lets you to view your DHT readouts and Platower PMS7003 Air Quality Index sensor  online in a form of interactive plot.
+This app lets you to view your DHT readouts and Plantower PMS7003 Air Quality Index sensor  online in a form of interactive plot.
 This is modification of the damn_hot_pie (from mwmajewsk) which hadn't been updated since 2015.

 Sample: